archzzz/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to pull back when it start driving off the road.
+These images show what a recovery looks like starting from left/right side of the road, pull it back to center and drive straight for a while :

 ![alt text][image3]
 ![alt text][image4]